infogeo54/CartoGIS54/README.md

 # CartoGIS54

-A simple GIS Web interface to help you managing your geodata.

-Meant to be coupled with QGIS Server, it can consume data form any other WMS/WFS providers.
+A **GIS Web client** that helps you to manage geodata provided by a WMS/WFS Server like QGIS Server or GeoServer.

 ## Stack